Running Injuries: How to Avoid

 Excessive exercise and occupations that require people to spend a lot of time on their feet may stretch these structures beyond their limits.
 This stretching can lead to muscle tears and bone spurs.

-Prescription orthotics — in-shoe fittings to support, align, prevent or correct injury, and improve function of your feet — are very effective, non-invasive solutions.
-They can be used in conjunction with therapy to help those with plantar fasciitis, says Brian K. Tracy, BSK, a podiatric sports medicine physiotherapist.
+Prescription orthotics — in-shoe fittings to support, align, prevent or correct injury, and improve function of your feet — are commonly used, sometimes alongside therapy, says Brian K. Tracy, BSK, a podiatric sports medicine physiotherapist.

 Shin splints